bernardphh/500px-APIless/README.md

 Extract the py scripts to the same location on disk.
 If Python and Selenium are installed properly, you should be able to double-click the file 500px-APIless.py in Window Explorer to run it.

-If not, make sure the location of python executable and the ChromeDriver.exe are in the PATH environment, open the Windows Terminal (cmd.exe), navigate to the location of the python scripts and type: python.exe 500px-APIless.py
+If not, make sure the locations of python executable and the ChromeDriver.exe are in the PATH environment, open the Windows Terminal (cmd.exe), navigate to the location of the python scripts and type: <br/>
+ python.exe 500px-APIless.py

 Also make sure the folder Output and ist sub-folders are extracted to the same location where the py scripts are.
-We need the css and javascript files from this folder for viewing the result html files.
+We need the css and javascript files from this folder for proper viewing of the result html files.

 <br/>